Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 After understanding the concern better, we discussed it for a while to try to determine its possible causes and effects, then, we proposed and discussed possible ways of solving or at least mitigating the concern.

 Try to reach consensus and good enough/pragmatic ways to address each concern.
-Sometimes this means escalating the concern, but we try to focus on our locus of control (agency & autonomy).
+Sometimes this means escalating the concern, but we try to focus on our locus of control (agency & autonomy). <- fusionarlo de alguna manera con el párrafo anterior

-Depending on the specific concern, its discussion resulted in different outcomes for the team (often several of them at the same time):
+Depending on the specific concern, the team obtained different outcomes from its discussion (often several of them at the same time):

 a. <b>Learning about new concepts</b> (code smells, antipatterns, design principles, patterns, techniques, tools, etc).
 Sometimes, the coaches helped the team, and other times the team members taught each other.